Conic bundle threefolds differing by a constant Brauer class and connections to rationality: Introduction

 \section{Introduction}

 For threefolds over algebraically closed fields, much is known about the rationality problem (i.e., the property of being birational to projective space), see e.g.~\cite{IskovskikhProkhorov}.
 However, the classical rationality obstructions cannot always detect irrationality over nonclosed fields.
-In this direction, Hassett--Tschinkel and Benoist--Wittenberg introduced a rationality obstruction over nonclosed fields \(k\) that considers restrictions on certain torsors under the intermediate Jacobian~\cites{HT-intersection-quadrics, bw-ij, HT-cycle}, refining the classical Clemens--Griffiths intermediate Jacobian obstruction~\cite{clemensgriffiths}.
+In this direction, Hassett--Tschinkel and Benoist--Wittenberg introduced a rationality obstruction over nonclosed fields \(k\) that refines the classical Clemens--Griffiths intermediate Jacobian obstruction~\cite{clemensgriffiths} by considering certain torsors under the intermediate Jacobian~\cites{bw-cg, HT-intersection-quadrics, bw-ij, HT-cycle}.
 Subsequent works show that this refined \defi{intermediate Jacobian torsor (IJT) obstruction} is strong enough to characterize rationality for many classes of Fano threefolds with \(k\)-points \cites{HT-intersection-quadrics, bw-ij, KP-Fano-3folds-rank1}.

 In an earlier paper \cite{FJSVV}, the authors studied the IJT obstruction for geometrically standard conic bundle threefolds over \(\PP^2\) with singular fibers over a smooth plane quartic \(\Delta\), and proved that although the IJT obstruction characterizes rationality for these degree \(4\) conic bundles over fields \(k\) with \(\Br k[2] = 0\), the IJT obstruction fails to characterize rationality over any subfield of \(\RR\).
 The root cause of this discrepancy is that the intermediate Jacobian torsors of a conic bundle \(\pi\colon X \to \PP^2\) depend only on the discriminant cover \(\Deltatilde\to \Delta\) of \(\pi\), whereas the isomorphism class of the generic fiber \(X_{\eta}\) depends on the discriminant cover \emph{and} the constant \(2\)-torsion Brauer class given by a smooth fiber at any point \(w\in(\PP^2\smallsetminus\Delta)(k)\).